step-chen/lingma_auto_continue/README.md

 ./install.sh
 ```

+The installation script will:
+- Check and install Python3, pip, and python3-venv if needed
+- Create a Python virtual environment named `lingma_venv` in the project directory
+- Install all required Python dependencies into this virtual environment

-2. Capture the continue button screenshots and save as template images:
+2. Capture the button screenshots and save as template images:
-   - Open the LINGMA plugin in VSCode
+   - Identify the button you want to automatically click
-   - Find the continue button in both light and dark themes
+   - Find the button in both light and dark themes (if applicable)
    - Screenshot and save as PNG format files:
-     * LINGMA button line area (including title and button) in light theme
+     * Button line area (including title and button) in light theme
-     * LINGMA button line area (including title and button) in dark theme
+     * Button line area (including title and button) in dark theme
-     * Continue button only in light theme
+     * Button only in light theme
-     * Continue button only in dark theme
+     * Button only in dark theme
    - Save these files in the `templates` directory

 3. Update the configuration in `config.json` if needed: